-Before a consumer buys any product, it must be passed through a chain of organization called “channel”.
-Channel means employed to distribute goods or services from producers to consumers.
+Sales channel means employed to distribute goods or services from producers to consumers.
+Before a consumer buys any product, it must be passed through a chain of organizations called “channel”.

-A channel in finance and economics can either mean:
+A sales channel in finance and economics can either mean:

 - The trading range between support and resistance levels that a stock price has oscillated in for a specific period of time.

 A product is usually made by a brand at a factory.
-The brand then sells this product to a national distributor which sells it to a state level distributor which sells it to a retailer which sells it to a customer.
+The brand then sells this product to a national distributor which sells it to a state-level distributor which sells it to a retailer that sells it to a customer.
 This is an example of a Retail Channel.

 Tophawks provides sales channel setup services through outsourced sales teams.